MicrosoftDocs/power-automate-docs/articles/desktop-flows/inspect-ui-elements.md

 ---
-title: Inspect a UI element (Preview)
+title: Inspect a UI element (preview)
-description: Inspect a UI element
+description: Inspect a UI element in Power Automate for desktop that allows you to explore the hierarchy tree of all UI elements on your screen.
 author: nikosmoutzourakis
 ms.subservice: desktop-flow
 ms.topic: conceptual
-ms.date: 07/03/2023
+ms.date: 07/11/2023
 ms.author: nimoutzo
 ms.reviewer: ndoelman, matp, angieandrews
 contributors: